ANKIT161020/Solar_System/README.md

 2. open Terminal and install the node modules-----npm install

-3. Run the local server----npm start
+3. Run the local server----npm run dev